 Choosing to invest in property or a pension isn’t as easy as you think.
 It isn’t necessarily a case of one investment being the best.
 Both are investment opportunities and each of them has both benefits and downsides.
 Thus, what’s right for you will majorly depend on how comfortable you may be with the risks associated with pensions or property investment.

 Shojin Property Partners is the only property investment company that offers a range of opportunities.
 There are no management fees to invest but rather we co-invest our money alongside yours on every investment.
-Visit the Why Shojin page to find out how we can help you on your investment journey or follow us on social media to get the latest news and tips: Facebook, Twitter, YouTube and LinkedIn.
+Visit Our Co-investment model page to find out how we can help you on your investment journey or follow us on social media to get the latest news and tips: Facebook, Twitter, YouTube and LinkedIn.

 The property investment vs. traditional pension debate has been ranging almost as long as the famous chicken and egg controversy.
 For individuals involved in the property industry, it is quite surprising that this debate is still continuing, especially when many experts believe that property investments will always be the resounding winner each time.